-Common Types of Injuries Caused By Car Crashes in San Diego
+Common Types of Injuries Caused By Car Crashes in San Diego, CA

 The injuries caused by traffic crashes vary from mild concussions and whiplash to traumatic brain injuries and paralysis.
 Some accident victims recover fully from their injuries.
 Other individuals sustain permanent impairments and disabilities.

 Injuries that are common in car crashes include:

 - Traumatic brain injuries